 We don't hold "title"

 in our children; rather the standard that the court tries to use is what is in the best interest of the children.
 When both

 parents are equally fit, the court will usually place the children primarily with the parent who has been the primary caregiver

-– the one who was primarily responsible for the everyday needs of the children during the marriage.
-In other cases,
+– the one who was primarily responsible for the everyday needs of the children during the marriage, or may order an

-which parent the child lives with most of the time.
-One parent can have sole physical custody, or both parents can have joint
+the child lives with most of the time.
+One parent can have sole physical custody, or both parents can have joint physical

-physical custody.
-If one parent has sole physical custody, the other (noncustodial) parent gets a visitation schedule as part
+custody.
+If one parent has sole physical custody, the other (noncustodial) parent gets a visitation schedule as part of the

 parent can have sole legal custody, or the parents share joint legal custody.